Transperth B-series train: History

-Perth's first electrified trains, the two-carriage A-Series, entered service in September 1991.
+Perth's first electrified trains, the two-car A-series, entered service in September 1991.

-The B-series trains are cleared to operate on the Midland, Armadale/Thornlie and Fremantle lines and are regularly used on these lines alongside the older A-Series.
-However, not all stations on these lines are capable of handling six-car sets as the platforms are not long enough, so they are usually run as 3-car sets.
-There are reported problems with the acceleration/deceleration systems with the closely spaced stations.
-Platforms at the original stations on the Joondalup line had to be lengthened to accommodate the six-car trains, as did Platform 1 at Showgrounds and both platforms at West Leederville.
-The Mandurah line stations, along with Butler, Clarkson, Currambine and Greenwood on the Joondalup line, and the rebuilt Kelmscott station on the Armadale line were built with longer platforms.

 In May 2002, a $437 million contract for the construction of the initial 31 three car B-series trains and the Nowergup depot was awarded to EDI Rail–Bombardier Transportation Joint Venture.
 These railcars were purchased to provide enough capacity for the Joondalup line extension to Clarkson, the Thornlie line spur from the Armadale line, and the Mandurah line.
-Of the total contract value, $24 million was for the railcar construction, $34 million was for the Nowergup depot construction, and $114 million was for maintenance of the railcars for ten years.
+Of the total contract value, $24 million was for the railcar construction, $34 million was for the Nowergup depot construction, and $114 million was for the maintenance of the railcars for ten years.

+The trains were specifically optimised for the higher possible speeds and greater station spacing on the newer Joondalup and Mandurah lines.
+Contemporaneous planning documents indicated that all-stops services on the older Fremantle, Armadale, and Midland lines would likely lead to overheating problems with the propulsion and braking systems.

+Platforms at the original stations on the Yanchep line had to be lengthened to accommodate the six-car trains, as did Platform 1 at Showgrounds and both platforms at West Leederville.
+The Mandurah line stations, along with Butler, Clarkson, Currambine and Greenwood on the Yanchep line, and the rebuilt Kelmscott station on the Armadale line, were built with longer platforms.

 In December 2006, the government signed another contract, worth $160 million, with EDI Rail–Bombardier Transportation Joint Venture for 15 more three car B-series trains to be used on the Joondalup and Mandurah lines.
 In 2009, the first of these additional railcars were delivered, allowing several A-series trains to be moved from the Joondalup and Mandurah lines to the other lines on the network, and for frequencies to increase on the Mandurah, Joondalup, Fremantle and Midland lines.
 The first entered service on 28 June 2009.

 In May 2011, the government announced 15 more three car B-series trains worth $164 million would be ordered to cater for the extension of the Joondalup line to Butler, and a general increase in capacity on the network.
 These trains were ordered in July 2011.
 In August 2012, this order was increased by two, to cater for the planned Aubin Grove station, and in November 2012, this order was increased by five, to make the total order be for 22 three car trains.
 The final cost was $243 million.
 With the final delivery from that order, all trains operating on the Joondalup and Mandurah lines were B-series trains.